 Other things to consider is the deductible you must meet in order to receive any insurance benefit.
 Sometimes it doesn’t make sense to limit your therapist search to in-network providers.
 If you have a high deductible, you may never reach the requirements to receive any benefit.
 In these cases, you might want to consider going out-of-network.
 Make sure to check out your out-of-network benefits.
 If you have them and would like to use your out-of-network benefits, our contract clinicians will be happy to give you a comprehensive statement that you can submit to your insurance company for partial reimbursement.
 Some insurance companies reimburse up to 80% of the per-session cost.

 Regardless, all of our clinicians maintain sliding scale slots for those who cannot pay a full out-of-pocket rate.
-These sliding scales range from $60 to $100, depending on the clinician.
-A counselor who offers sliding scale fees is not a lesser therapist!
+Our Independent Contractors set their own fees, but these sliding scale slots generally start around $100 and increase from there up to the clinicians’ full fee, which generally range between $140 and $180, depending on the clinician.
+A counselor who offers a sliding scale fee is not a lesser therapist!
 This is an ethical standard of practice for all counselors.
 We all do some sliding scale and pro-bono work.
 Access to good care for all people is a priority!
-Our counselors care taking care of those who need good therapeutic services.
+Our counselors are interested in taking care of those who need good therapeutic services.
 In all cases, we want you to get the help and support you need.
 And we will help you in any way we can!

 Is everything I say confidential?